Mandarin (bureaucrat)

 A mandarin (官 (guān)) was a bureaucrat scholar in the history of China, Korea and Vietnam.

-The term is generally applied to the officials appointed through the imperial examination system; it sometimes includes the eunuchs also involved in the governance of the above realms.
+The term is generally applied to the officials appointed through the imperial examination system.

 History and use of the term

 The English term comes from the Portuguese mandarim (spelled in Old Portuguese as mandarin, [ˌmɐ̃dɐˈɾĩ]).
-The Portuguese word was used in one of the earliest Portuguese reports about China: letters from the imprisoned survivors of the Tomé Pires' embassy, which were most likely written in 1524, and in Castanheda's História do descobrimento e conquista da Índia pelos portugueses (c.
+The Portuguese word was used in one of the earliest Portuguese reports about China: letters from the imprisoned survivors of the Tomé Pires embassy, most likely written in 1524, and in Castanheda's História do descobrimento e conquista da Índia pelos portugueses (c.
 1559).
 Matteo Ricci, who entered mainland China from Portuguese Macau in 1583, also said the Portuguese used the word.